isx45128227/MongoVsPostgres/documentacio.md

 The script I have prepared calls different sub_scripts that generate the calls to psql.
 You can find it in [Postgres/Atac](https://github.com/isx45128227/MongoVsPostgres/blob/master/Postgres/Atac/atac.sh).

-Before we execute the script and generate that big amount of calls to Postgres, we should configure the configuration file so that we can create logs of the different connections.
+Before we execute the script and generate that big amount of calls to Postgres, we should make changes in the configuration file so that we can create logs of the different connections.
 It is really simple, you only need to follow this steps:

 * First of all we log in as a superuser in order to make changes to Postgres configuration file.